 “No matter which ‘circle’ someone is in, it’s also important to match formality if they make the first contact,” says Jonathan.
 “Even if it’s someone who’s in the desk directly next to yours, if their communication style, personality, or preference is more formal, you should probably match that when communicating with them.”

 So, if Jonathan was to email me saying, “Dear Ms. Morgaine,” I’d take a cue from that and respond with “Dear Mr. Michael.”

-Think of it like any active listening and mirroring you do during in-person conversations with your colleagues; if you have a boss that is all business, you can probably assume they prefer a direct email greeting, like “Dear Mr. Smith,” rather than an informal, long-winded opener (“Hey Mr. Smith—how’s it going?
-I hope your weekend was great!
-I went windsurfing, it was fantastic”—you get the gist).
+Think of it like any active listening and mirroring you do during in-person conversations with your colleagues.
+If you have a boss that is all business, you can probably assume they prefer a direct email greeting, like “Dear Mr. Smith,” rather than an informal, long-winded opener.

-It’s an example I’ve referenced multiple times here on the Outpost blog, but it’s a good one: Noah Parsons, our COO at Palo Alto Software, is a big fan of brevity when it comes to email interaction.
-Generally, this means dispensing with small talk, capitalization, and lengthy emails altogether (and sometimes even a greeting, too!), since for him, email is best when it’s efficient, to the point, and brief.
+It’s an example we’ve referenced multiple times here on the Outpost blog, but it’s a good one — Noah Parsons, our COO at Palo Alto Software, is a big fan of brevity when it comes to email interaction.
+Generally, this means dispensing with small talk, capitalization, and lengthy emails altogether.
+For him, email is best when it’s efficient, to the point, and brief.

 I know, then, that when I email Noah, it’s totally appropriate to open with “Hey Noah,” and dive right in, or even skip the greeting entirely and get right to the point.

 So, pay attention to how your professional contacts treat email; do they use it more like text messaging, and get straight to the meat of the message?
 Or, do they open with “Dear [First Name],” “Good morning,” or some other traditional greeting?